JohnRipper/dliveBot/README.md

 # Making your own modules by overriding on_command or any of the socket events.

-/from lib.cog import Cog
+from lib.cog import Cog

-/class Admin(Cog):
+class Admin(Cog):

     async def on_command(command:str, message: str):